Orthotists and prosthetists held about 11,100 jobs in 2021. The largest employers of orthotists and prosthetists were as

 |Federal government, excluding postal service||8|

 Orthotists and prosthetists who fabricate orthotics and prosthetics may be exposed to health or safety hazards when handling certain materials, but there is little risk of injury if workers follow proper procedures, such as wearing goggles, gloves, and masks.

 Most orthotists and prosthetists work full time.

-Orthotists and prosthetists need a master’s degree and certification.
+Orthotists and prosthetists typically need a master’s degree and certification to enter the occupation.
 Both orthotists and prosthetists must complete a residency before they can be certified.

 All orthotists and prosthetists must complete a master’s degree in orthotics and prosthetics.
 These programs include courses in upper and lower extremity orthotics and prosthetics, spinal orthotics, and plastics and other materials used for fabrication.
 In addition, orthotics and prosthetics programs have a clinical component in which the student works under the direction of an orthotist or prosthetist.

 Master’s programs usually take 2 years to complete.
-Prospective students seeking a master’s degree can have a bachelor’s degree in any discipline if they have fulfilled prerequisite courses in science and math.
+Prospective students seeking a master’s degree may have a bachelor’s degree in any discipline if they have fulfilled prerequisite courses in science and math.
 Requirements vary by program.

 Licenses, Certifications, and Registrations